--In the right lower corner (you can barely see it in the photo) is a piece of paper containing an actual poem written Hama Herchenberg a 14 year old who died in a Nazi concentration camp.
+-In the right lower corner (you can barely see it in the photo) is a piece of paper containing an actual poem written by Hama Herchenberg a 14-year-old who died in a Nazi concentration camp.

-The letter is, a chilling reminder of events that happened less then 100 years ago:
+The letter is, a chilling reminder of events that happened less than 100 years ago:

 but I am no more a child for I have known fear